 Pass-Through Entities and COD Income: Sheltering Solvent Entity Owners From Insolvent Entity Taxable COD Income

-This CLE/CPE webinar will provide tax advisors and counsel with a review of insolvent pass-through entities and the options available to protect solvent owners from realizing taxable cancellation of debt (COD) income.
-The program will highlight how COD income is treated for various types of business entities under the IRC and discuss IRC §108 exclusions as well as focus on recent developments that provide a strategy for protecting solvent owners of insolvent pass-through entities.
+This webinar will provide tax advisers and counsel with a review of insolvent pass-through entities and the options available to protect solvent owners from realizing taxable cancellation of debt (COD) income.
+The program will highlight how COD income is treated for various types of business entities under the IRC and discuss IRC Section 108 exclusions, as well as focus on recent developments that provide a strategy for protecting solvent owners of insolvent pass-through entities.

-Our panel will review these and other key issues:
+The panel will review these and other notable issues: